MV10/monkey-hi-hat/unreleased_changes.md

 * Add test content to intentionally generate errors
 * `IVertexSource` init should accept a key/value config list (expose a "settings required" bool?)
 * Add OpenGL debug-callback support
-* Buggy in OpenTK, but multi-monitor support?
-Windowed starting position?
-Keys to change monitor?
-* Add start position to mhh.conf and --pos command to report window position (OpenTK issue 1663)
 * Use FontAtlasFilename? (update Wiki with info about generating new ones)

 * Soundcloud track overlay?